Updated April 27th, 2026

 Creating accommodations for employees with ADHD can make a significant difference in their productivity, morale, and overall success.
 Here are some effective ADHD workplace accommodations:

 These accommodations can empower employees with ADHD to manage their symptoms effectively while contributing meaningfully to their workplace.
+Head to our blog “Is ADHD a Disability?” to learn more about what types of accommodations are protected under the law for individuals with ADHD.

 While workplace accommodations and strategies can be helpful, there are times when professional help is essential.
 If ADHD symptoms are significantly interfering with work performance, causing stress, or impacting well-being, it may be time to seek support from a mental health professional.